Beach wheelchairs are specifically designed to make it possible for users to move around at the beach (and even water) with ease, and in comfort.

 6. Propulsion/Mobility: Who Will Be Pushing It?

 Another factor to consider is the nature of mobility supported by the wheelchair.
 For users who want to enjoy independent movement around the beach, a self-propelling wheelchair is a great fit.
-But, if the user will be pushed by a caregiver, the size of the wheels aren’t as important.
+But, if the user will be pushed by a caregiver, the size of the wheels isn’t as important.

 7. Ease Of Storage